8 Best Renters Insurance Companies in Georgia of 2026

 Two, if active-duty members live on base or post, they can save a whopping 28% on their policies.

-Three, USAA offers in their standard policy, and to no cost to you, flood, storms, and earthquake coverage.
+Three, USAA offers, in their standard policy, and at no cost to you, flood, storm, and earthquake coverage.

-With other insurers, these coverages must be purchased as add-ons to your policy, which can drive up your premium.
+With other insurers, these coverages must be purchased as add-ons to your policy, which can increase your premium.

 However, unlike other insurers, USAA requires all policyholders to be military members.
-This includes current and former U.S. military members, their children, and their spouses.
-Also, former spouses are included, but they can’t have re-married.
+This includes current and former U.S. military members, children, and spouses.
+Also, former spouses are included, but they can’t be re-married.

 USAA also offers replacement cost coverage, so you get reimbursed for your items in full at today’s price if they were damaged or destroyed due to a covered peril.